Edilawit-Manaye/Consistify_project/docs/README.md

 - No timely nudge.
 People don’t get reminders at the right time for them.
 Without a reminder set to their own schedule, they can easily miss the time to solve a problem.

 ## 💡 Solution
-CodePulse  tracks whether you solved a problem today and pairs it with a user‑defined notification time (set during registration or in Profile).
+Consistify  tracks whether you solved a problem today and pairs it with a user‑defined notification time (set during registration or in Profile).
 If you haven’t solved anything by that time, the app sends a clear, actionable reminder to protect your streak and keep your skills sharp.

 ### How it works
 - Monitors whether you solved at least one problem each day.